2026 Boston Marathon Volunteer Registration Opening Soon!

 Thanks,

-Reminder: Eastern Massachusetts ARES Net – Monday December 4th, 2023 at 830 PM on the MMRA Repeater System
+Eastern Massachusetts ARES Net – Monday September 8th, 2025 at 830 PM on the MMRA Repeater System

 Hello to all…

-The December Eastern Massachusetts ARES section net will be Monday December 4th, 2023 at 830 PM on the MMRA Repeater system.
+The September Eastern Massachusetts ARES section net will be Monday September 8th, 2025 at 830 PM on the MMRA Repeater system.
+It is on the second Monday of the Month due to the Labor Day holiday on the first Monday of the month.

 For frequencies that will be linked into the ARES Net on the MMRA Network, please see the following link from the MMRA web site detailing the repeaters that will be linked in through Hub 1: